MAvalleza/elearning-vue/README.md

 To persist data, we can save it into localStorage by configuring it in our env file.
 (See installation section)

-The initial start of the app might run slow since MirageJS is seeding mock data
+The initial start of the app might run slow since MirageJS is seeding mock data.

+These mock implementations can possibly be removed once an actual backend has been implemented for this.

 ## Installation